McAllen Truck Accident Lawyer

 Approximately 600 people are killed annually in Texas truck crashes.
 Hundreds more are severely injured.
 In many of those cases, the lives of the injured person and the lives of their families will never be the same.

 Major Causes of Trucking Accidents

 There are many causes of 18-wheeler accidents.
-The McAllen truck accident attorneys at our office thoroughly investigate each case.
+The McAllen truck accident lawyers at Eric Ramos Law, PLLC thoroughly investigate each case.
 Just a few examples of issues we look for include, but are not limited to:

 - Truck driver negligence.
 Common factors in trucking collisions are speeding, driving too fast for road conditions even if complying with the posted speed, merging into vehicles in the truck driver’s blind spot, driving under the influence of drugs or alcohol, fatigue, improper braking, making poor decisions, and more.

 - Defective trucks or inadequate maintenance.
 This ranges from faulty brakes to worn-out tires, among others.
 In some parts of Texas, the speed limit is 85 mph.
 Most tires on big rigs are only approved for up to 75 mph.
 A blow-out on an 18-wheeler going 85 mph may be catastrophic to any involved in the subsequent crash.

 - Safety violations.
 Driving too long without a break, failing to keep a driver’s log, texting or using a handheld electronic device, disregarding regulations specific to trucking companies and drivers in general.